StewBC/cc65-Chess/readme.txt

 All of the 8-Bit versions of cc65 Chess can be built using make.

-I recommend the game be built for speed, which also results in smaller file and is essential for all targets.
+I recommend the game be built for speed on almost all targets, which also results in smaller file and is essential for all targets.
 This is done by using the OPTIONS=optspeed command line to make.
-See examples below.
+For the Atari, it is essential to use OPTIONS=optsize as the 48K Atari really needs the extra 1K of memory.

 When you type make (using GNU Make) the default behaviour is to make all of the versions.
 Currently, that means the following (cc65 target name in brackets):